Missed Connecting Flights.

 At Flight Patrol, it’s our opinion that if you’ve endured the misfortune of missing a connecting flight, you should be compensated.
 It’s our aim to make sure every airline passenger who misses a connecting flight is aware of their rights and what they deserve in terms of compensation.
 To make matters easier, our team of professionals will expedite your claim for compensation, handling all contact with the airline companies and making your reimbursement as speedy and stress-free as possible.

 You can find out more about your air passenger rights and how to claim compensation for a missed connecting flight in the below sections:

 Regulations for missing connecting flights

-Europe has regulations in place concerning airline passenger rights.
-The EC Regulation 261 dictates you can file for compensation in the following circumstances:
+Europe and the UK have regulations in place concerning airline passenger rights.
+EU Regulation 261 and UK equivalent dictate you can file for compensation in the following circumstances:

 Your scheduled flight lands later than 3 hours past its scheduled time of arrival at your final destination

 Your missed connection was a result of a flight being cancelled

 Your missed connection was a result of you being denied boarding to a flight through no fault of your own

 The airline is fully responsible for your missed connection